STAFF PERSON: Tarpley V. Gillespie

-This is a request for a special use permit to allow private school for classroom driver training in accordance with Section 18.104.22.168 of the Zoning Ordinance which allows for private schools in the PUD Zoning District.
-This is an expansion of an existing classroom driver training use.
-The property, described as Tax Map 61Z 3 Parcel 202, contains .245 acres, and is zoned PUD-Planned Unit Development.
-The proposal is located on Incarnation Drive, at the intersection of Branchlands Boulevard (Rout 1694) and Hillsdale Drive (Route 1427) in the Rio Magisterial District.
-The Comprehensive Plan designates this property as Urban Density Residential (6.01-34 dwelling units per acre) in Neighborhood Two.
+Request for special use permit to allow a Home Occupation Class B for an Excavation Contractor in accordance with Section 10.2.2.31 of the Zoning Ordinance, which allows for a Home Occupation Class B. The property, described as Tax Map 94 Parcel 7B, contains 2 acres, and is zoned RA, Rural Area.
+The proposal is located on 3117 Hearns Lane, approximately .25 miles from the intersection of Hearns Lane and Running Dear Road (Route 808), in the Scottsville Magisterial District.
+The Comprehensive Plan designates this property as Neighborhood Density in the Village of Rivanna.

 Character of the Area:

-The Neighborhood Model provides additional support to the Land Use Plan by setting forth principles for how development should take place in Development Areas.
-The use is proposed within an existing building and no exterior changes are proposed.
-Staff has evaluated this proposal and does not believe that any modifications are needed to the site to conform to the Neighborhood Model or other parts of the Comprehensive Plan.
+The Neighborhood Model provides additional support to the Land Use Plan by setting forth principles for how development should take place in the Development Areas.
+Because this is an existing single family residential site to be used for the storage of excavating equipment, staff finds that the twelve principles of the Neighborhood Model do not apply.

 The Board of Supervisors hereby reserves unto itself the right to issue all special use permits permitted hereunder.
 Special use permits for uses as provided in this ordinance may be issued upon a finding by the Board of Supervisors that such use will not be of substantial detriment to adjacent property.